cboisvenue/spadesCBM/README.txt

 An overview of this family is in a prezi here G:\RES_Work\Work\SpaDES\spadesCBM\Prezi WIN spadesCBM modules ov.exe

 List of improvements that still need to be done to the Rcpp code:
-CBM features not yet implemented:
+CBM features not yet implemented (for Scott):
 - "Flux indicators" CBM-speak for automatic calculation of NPP, heterotrophic respiration, and NEP
 - "Land-use change tracking" pieces of land that switch between the UNCFFF land-classification such as Forest-Land to Agricultural-Land, etc.
 - "Transition rules" CBM-speak for switching from one growth trajectory pre-disturbance to a different growth trajectory post disturbance.
 - Testing: test the script against lots of different edge cases.
 The priority might be to test hardwood stands, and the mixed hardwood softwood stands versus and equivalent stand in CBM-CFS3.
 So far we’ve only seen one stand confirmed against CBM results
 Function documentation - RCpp functions are documented in the map of RunSK_new.R (G:\RES_Work\Work\SpaDES\work\RCBMoverview\June2017CBMcore\cbmCoreMap.xlsx), but a clearer map of what RCpp functions does what in each spadesCBM modules would be useful.
 - pools "input" object is passed by reference - programmer to change that so we can Cache() things...
-- something is also passed by reference in the stepfunct - to change by programmer that also.
+- something is also passed by reference in the stepfunct - to be change by programmer.
 - ### DANGER with the spinupDebug parameter: The spinupDebug parameter is a logical parameter defined in the metadata of this module (in spadesCBMcore.R).
 It determines if the results from the spinup will be saved as an external file.
 The default is FALSE.
 If this is set to TRUE, the postSpinup event re-runs the cpp Sinup function because the cpp Spinup function actually uses the sinpupDebug and spits-out all the runs of for all the stands until the stabilization of the DOM pools instead of the DOM for each stand needed to start the annual simulation runs.
 This could take a long time if you have a lot of stands/pixels.
 This can be changed later, it was a work around to get these modules running.
 - ## Known Errors carried over from carb1: Error in Spinup(pools = sim$pools, opMatrix = opMatrix, constantProcesses = sim$processes,  :   Expecting a single value: [extent=0].
 This is because the pooldef values are expected to be in the .GlobalEnv due to a function inside RCMBGrowthIncrements.cpp .
 That file should be changed so it is not looking in .GlobalEnv.
 Current work around is to place all the pooldef values in .GlobalEnv.
 This happens inside the ".inputObjects" function.